 Ralph started illustrating using traditional painting and drawing media but now creates most of his work digitally.
 His illustrations have appeared on more than 450 novel and book covers, and he has worked with a variety of agencies, companies and publishers including Duke Energy, UCLA, Random House, National Geographic Publishing, McGraw-Hill, Oxford University Press, Saatchi & Saatchi, Campbell’s Soup, Jim Beam Global, Department of Defense, BIC, Novant Health and Levelor.
 He is represented by Deborah Wolfe.

-In 2010, Ralph began teaching an illustration class at Winthrop University.
-Two years later, Ralph joined King’s College, in Charlotte, NC, where he’s been an instructor of graphic design, specializing in digital and traditional art.
+In 2010, Ralph began teaching illustration and graphics classes at Winthrop University.
+From 2012-2018 he also taught in King’s College’s graphic design department, specializing in digital and traditional art.

 Ralph lives in Charlotte, NC, with his wife, Laura, and daughters Josephine and Carly.